-ORLANDO, Fla. - National Safe Boating Week runs from May 19-25.
-The Coast Guard and the Florida Fish and Wildlife Conservation Commission, are raising awareness of boating accidents and how to prevent them.
+ORLANDO, Fla. - National Safe Boating Week ran from May 19-25 in 2018.
+The Coast Guard and the Florida Fish and Wildlife Conservation Commission, raised awareness of boating accidents and how to prevent them.

 According to the Florida Fish and Wildlife Conservation Commission there were 766 reported boating accidents in Florida last year.
 More than 60 of those were fatal.
 Some of those deaths could have been prevented if boaters were following safe boating practices, FWC officials said.

 The FWC and U.S. Coast Guard officials said most injuries and accidents are preventable by taking these steps:

 - Proper lookout: The leading cause attributed to boating accidents in 2017 was the operator's inattention or lack of a proper lookout.
 Accidents can often be prevented if boat operators pay attention to everything going on around their vessel.